Michael Gravgaard: Return to Nantes

 Four months later, when he had passed all additional medical tests, he once again tried to show up at the training field.
-This time however, he now got the message, that he had been permanently dismissed from the club.
-As Gravgaard had an ongoing contract with FC Nantes until July 2011, and did not receive any salary since May 2010, he consequently opted to launch a court case against his club, where a final ruling will arrive in June 2011.
-After being dismissed by FC Nantes, Gravgaard announced in Jan.2011, that he would now end his active playing career for good, and that he would continue – at least for the next half year – to work as a football commentator, pundit and analyst, at the Danish TV channel Canal 9.
+This time, however, he now got the message that he had been permanently dismissed from the club.
+As Gravgaard had an ongoing contract with Nantes until July 2011, and did not receive any salary since May 2010, he consequently opted to launch a court case against the club, with a final ruling due to arrive in June 2011.
+After being dismissed by Nantes, Gravgaard announced in January 2011 that he would now end his active playing career for good, and that he would continue – at least for the next half year, to work as a football commentator, pundit and analyst at the Danish TV channel Canal 9.

 International career

 Gravgaard was selected for the Denmark national team in August 2005.
 He played the second half, coming on as a substitute for Per Nielsen, and scored the goal to 3–0, in a 4–1 friendly match win against England.
 Gravgaard played his first full international match on 7 September 2005, against Georgia.
 In the following two games against Greece and Kazakhstan, he scored a goal in each match.
 The start of his national team career thus featured three goals in five games, an impressive tally for a central defender.

 On 2 June 2007, Gravgaard stopped the attacking fan from reaching referee Herbert Fandel in the 2008 UEFA qualifier fan attack in an international match against Sweden which was subsequently abandoned.
 He played his latest and 18th game for the national team in September 2007.